TSAndrews/EmbeddedKnowledgeBO/README.md

 parameters such as duration and initial reactant quantities.

 ## Results
-### The effect of post-modelling objective computation
-Computation of objectives from a single model of yield halved the computation time for each iteration of the optimizer compared to modelling both space-time yield and E-factor separately.
+Computation of performance metrics from a single model for yield halved the computation time for each iteration of the optimizer compared to modelling both space-time yield and E-factor separately.
 This is to be expected.
 Model fitting is typically the most computationally intensive task during bayesian optimization and so reducing the number of models that need be fitted has a significant impact on computation time.

-Post-modelling objective computation does not appear to have a significant impact on the convergence rate of the optimizer.
-When data has a low noise level, post-modelling objective computation does typically increase hypervolume more rapidly than pre-modelling objective computation in early iterations, but this lead drops off fairly quickly and both ojective computation methods generally reach the optima in aproximately the same number of intervals.
-The post-modelling objective computation effectively acts as a non constant prior in these examples, and so the early lead is likely a result of this bias pushing selection to regions that have more potential.
-The early lead is lost because the true optima does not lie at the optima of the prior, however, since the post-modelling system preferencially targets experiments with higher theoretical maxima based on the objectives, it may be possible to terminate the optimization process earlier if the upper bound of possible system response is also considered during the selection cycle.
-The addition of noise to the system can remove the early lead in hypervolume improvent for post-modelling objective computation over pre-modelling computation.
-This is likely due to the increased difficulty of resolving system noise in early iterations due to the low densiy of experimentation.
-The rate of hypervolume improvemnt is rarely less than that achieved by computing objectives beforehand.
+Post-modelling performance metric computation does not appear to have a significant impact on the convergence rate of the optimizer.
+When data has a low noise level, post-modelling performance metric computation does typically increase hypervolume more rapidly than computing performance metrics prior to modelling in early iterations, but this lead drops off fairly quickly and both ojective computation methods generally reach the optima at aproximately the same time.
+This is because post-modelling performance metric computation biases selection toward regions that have high value experimental conditions based on the metrics without considering the responses of the system under these conditions.
+For instance, the optimizer will be biased towards low residence times because time is a key component of space time yield, but these conditions are not necessarily optimal because residence time and yields are inversly proportional.
+As such, the optima of the system may not lie at minimal residence times if the drop in yields exceed the increase in speed.
+Post-modelling computation gets an early lead due to its better understanding of the impact of the impact of reactor paramters on the metrics values, but it still needs to determine the effects of yields to determine the optima.
+The early bias likely hinders exploration of the domain counteracting the benifits of increased knowledge integration as iterations progress.

+The drawbacks of the bias introduced by post-modelling metric computation could likely be counteracted by more intelligent design of the priors of the optimizer.
+It is typically known that yields are likely to decrease with decreasing residence time which would counteract the low residence time bias being introduced by the space time yield performance metric.
+The bias may even be useful in most systems by enabling domain reduction.
+There is a known upper bound for yields as we cannot create matter.
+This means that it can be known that increasing residence time cannot possibly improve metrics such as space time yield because yields may need to be greater than possible in order to counteract the time effects.
+Biasing exploration exploration towards regions of short residence time increases the liklihood of being able to shrink the domain.

 ## Conclusions
+Computing performance metrics after modelling can significantly reduce computation time if multiple metrics are derived from the same measurments.
+These improvements will be especially noticable for problems with a large number of metrics to be optimized based on only a few different sensors.
+Computing performance metrics after modelling increases the early rate of improvement of the system due to the incrreased knowledge of the effects of reactor parameters on the metrics, but this early bias likely deacreases exploration rate, and thus does little to improve the overall optimization times.
+Its possible that these drawbacks could be overcome by the use of non-constant priors or by mearly enforcing a spacing criteria during experimental selection in early iterations.

 ## References:
 1. Felton, K. C., Rittig, J. G., & Lapkin, A. A. (2021), [Summit: benchmarking machine learning methods for reaction optimisation](https://doi.org/10.1002/cmtd.202000051). _Chemistry‐Methods_, _1_(2), 116-122.